Co-operating with other players to beat a board game can be tough. You and the other players need to work together to win.

 If the haunt starts, the players use the omen item and the room it was discovered in to work out which 1 of 50 haunt scenarios now starts.

-Not always, but quite often the player that triggered the haunt becomes the traitor.
+Not always, but quite often the player that triggered the haunt becomes the player who leads the haunt.

-Every scenario is different, we’ve had to burn a magic book before the traitor got their hands on it, disarm bombs placed all around the house and even escape before the traitor alien flies the house into another dimension.
+Every scenario is different, we’ve had to burn a magic book before the traitor got their hands on it and even escape before the traitor alien flies the house into another dimension.

 Is there a traitor amongst us?